Private Repository Authentication

 Specify a custom git credential store path

-Instead of using the credential store at the default path(s), you can instruct Antora to look for the file in a different location using either the --git-credentials-path CLI option or GIT_CREDENTIALS_PATH environment variable, both of which set the git.credentials.path playbook key a runtime.
+Instead of using the credential store at the default path(s), you can instruct Antora to look for the file in a different location using either the --git-credentials-path CLI option or GIT_CREDENTIALS_PATH environment variable, both of which set the git.credentials.path playbook key at runtime.

 Here’s an example that uses the CLI option to specify a path relative to the playbook file: